 What should be done?

 Looking for work is virtually impossible if you’re homeless or hungry.
-Immediately increase the rate of Newstart and Youth Allowance to ensure young people have access to a decent quality of life while studying, training and looking for employment.
+Immediately and permanently increase the rate of JobSeeker and Youth Allowance to ensure young people have access to a decent quality of life while studying, training and looking for employment.

 Create pathways to education and employment